 Nisbet remains an instructive guide.
-In The Quest for Community, his 1953 analysis of the rise of modern ideologies, Nisbet argued that the active dissolution of traditional human communities and institutions had given rise to a condition in which a basic human need-"the quest for community" was no longer being met.
+In The Quest for Community, his 1953 analysis of the rise of modern ideologies, Nisbet argued that the active dissolution of traditional human communities and institutions had given rise to a condition in which a basic human need-"the quest for community"-was no longer being met.
 Statism arose as a violent reaction against this feeling of atomization.
 As naturally political and social creatures, people require a thick set of constitutive bonds in order to function as fully formed human beings.
 Shorn of the deepest ties to family (nuclear as well as extended), place, community, region, religion, and culture, and deeply shaped to believe that these forms of association are limits upon their autonomy, deracinated humans seek belonging and self-definition through the only legitimate form of organization remaining available to them: the state.
 Nisbet saw the rise of fascism and communism as the predictable consequence of the liberal attack upon smaller associations and communities.
 Those ideologies offered a new form of belonging by adopting the evocations and imagery of the associations they had displaced, above all by offering a new form of quasi-religious membership, a kind of church of the state.
 Our "community" was now to consist of countless fellow humans who shared an abstract allegiance to a political entity that would assuage all of our loneliness, alienation, and isolation.
 It would provide for our wants and needs; all it asked in return was complete devotion to the state and the elimination of any allegiance to any other intermediary entity.
 To provide for a mass public, more power to the central authority was asked and granted.
-Thus Nisbet concludes, "It is impossible to understand the massive concentrations of political power in the twentieth century, appearing so paradoxically, or it has seemed, right after a century and a half of individualism in economics and morals, unless we see the close relationship that prevailed all through the nineteenth century between individualism and State power and between both of these together and the general weakening of the area of association that lies intermediate to man and the State."18 to those traditional places of support and sustenance.
+Thus Nisbet concludes, "It is impossible to understand the massive concentrations of political power in the twentieth century, appearing so paradoxically, or it has seemed, right after a century and a half of individualism in economics and morals, unless we see the close relationship that prevailed all through the nineteenth century between individualism and State power and between both of these together and the general weakening of the area of association that lies intermediate to man and the State."
+18

+Beyond psychological longing, the ascent of the state as object of allegiance was a necessary consequence of liberalism's practical effects.
+Having shorn people's ties to the vast web of intermediating institutions that sustained them, the expansion of individualism deprived them of recourse to those traditional places of support and sustenance.
 The more individuated the polity, the more likely that a mass of individuals would inevitably turn to the state in times of need.
 This observation, echoing one originally made by Tocqueville, suggests that individualism is not the alternative to statism but its very cause.
 Tocqueville, unlike so many of his current conservative and progressive readers, understood that individualism was not the solution to the problem of an increasingly encompassing centralized state but the source of its increasing power.
 As he wrote in Democracy in America,